Houston Registered Nursing Schools

 - Houston Community College is a 2-year public school located 2 miles from downtown, offering an associate's degree in registered nursing.

-- University of Texas Health Science Center at Houston is a 4-year public school.
+- The University of Texas Health Science Center at Houston is a 4-year public school.
 This school offers undergraduate and graduate degrees in nursing and is located 7 miles from downtown.

 - Offering a bachelor's degree in nursing, Houston Baptist University is a private college located 13 miles from downtown.